-Bottle fillers will allow you to seamlessly move your beer from location to location without losing any of your product or making a huge mess.
+They allow you to seamlessly move your beer from location to location without losing any of your product or making a huge mess.

 This is very important as you will have to move your beer multiple times throughout the beer making process, and you want to maximize your end product volume and reduce the amount of time you spend on each move.

-There are a few things to consider when looking at beer bottle fillers: for example, how much beer am I moving, how big is my work space, and am I filling empty beer bottles or kegs?
+There are a few things to consider when looking at beer bottle fillers: for example, how much beer am I moving, how big is my workspace, and am I filling empty beer bottles or kegs?

-E.C.
-Kraus Plastic Bottle Filler: 3/8 tubing
+- 5 #4 E.C.
+Kraus Bottling Wand: 3/8 tubing

-Ferrari Automatic Bottle Filler
+#1 Ferrari Automatic Bottle Filler (Our Favourite)

-Midwest Homebrewing and Winemaking Supplies’ Ferrari Automatic Bottle Filler is a spring tip loaded bottle filler.
+Midwest Homebrewing and Winemaking Supplies’ Ferrari Automatic Bottle Filler is a spring tip loaded filler.
 It comes in two colors, white and red, and is constructed to last a long time.
 This will allow you to fill hundreds of bottles a year.

-By simply adjusting a rubber stopper you can fill any size bottle and easily transition between wine, beer, and bomber bottles.
+By simply adjusting a rubber stopper you can fill any size bottle and smoothly transition between wine, beer, and bomber bottles.
 This filler has two tabs that can be depressed to stop the flow so you don’t lose any product between bottles.

 #2 Regular 5/16” Auto-Siphon

 The Fermetech Auto-Siphon works a little differently than the spring loaded tip fillers.
 It is very easy to use and can be easily sanitized.
 It is also more practical for larger transfers than the spring loaded tip fillers and is extremely affordable.

-This auto-siphon uses larger tubes and is the perfect fit for moving multiple gallons at a time.
+This auto siphon uses larger tubes and is the perfect fit for moving multiple gallons at a time.
 All you have to do is pump it a few times and allow the beer to flow.
 It won’t make a mess and won’t risk contaminating your beer like other transfer methods may do.

 It works for wine, cider, and beer reliably and comes with a filter on the end to stop any sediment from being moved.
 However, if you are planning on using it to bottle, you will need to purchase a release valve.

-Counter Pressure Bottle Filler
+#5 Counter Pressure Bottle Filler

-There are suction cups on the bottom that help to prevent movement during fills, however, it isn’t very balanced.
+There are suction cups on the bottom that help to prevent movement during fills; however, it isn’t very balanced.
 I would recommend mounting this filler in your workspace to make sure that you don’t ever spill your wine or beer.

 This Pressure Bottle Filler is a much better filler than the spring loaded tips and tube systems as it also can handle higher psi levels.
 But it will set you back more than other systems.
 But if you are going big, then this fill is a must.

-Counter Pressure Systems vs. Traditional Fillers
+Counter-Pressure vs. Traditional Fillers

-Counter pressure systems are, in the end, a much better option for bottling.
-A counter pressure filler will reduce the time spent per bottle, chances of spills, and are much more durable over time.
+Counter-pressure systems are, in the end, a much better option for bottling.
+A counter-pressure filler will reduce the time spent per bottle, chances of spills, and are much more durable over time.
 They are designed to address all possible issues with home bottling and guarantee your beer will stay fresh and carbonated.
-This makes counter pressure systems a smart long term investment.
+This makes counter pressure systems a smart long-term investment.
 They are clearly the better choice when you are looking for a beer bottling machine.